giellalt/lang-olo/olo.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/exceptions.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/exceptions.lexc)</small>Prefixes
-added to the xml source files. lyhyt+A:lyhy A_  "/(eng) short/(fin) lyhyt" ;

-ADD ADJECTIVES BELOW!
+Prefixes in the Livvi language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/prefixes.lexc)</small>This is where new words are added as lexc entries before they are
 added to the xml source files. rounu+Adv:rounu ADV_ "/(eng) /(fin) tasan" ;